ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram3.md

 ### Set up SSH-keys (once-only) {: .no-toc }

-Follow the [initialization step](https://opus.nci.org.au/spaces/DAE/pages/249495793/Run+Cylc7+Suites#RunCylc7Suites-InitialisationStep(once-onlyforaccessdevcompatible-mode)) to accurately set up your ssh keys so you can run the model from outside of the persistent session.
+Follow the [initialisation step](https://opus.nci.org.au/spaces/DAE/pages/249495793/Run+Cylc7+Suites#RunCylc7Suites-InitialisationStep(once-onlyforaccessdevcompatible-mode)) to accurately set up your ssh keys so you can run the model from outside of the persistent session.
 Follow the [initialisation step](https://opus.nci.org.au/spaces/DAE/pages/249495793/Run+Cylc7+Suites#RunCylc7Suites-InitialisationStep(once-onlyforaccessdevcompatible-mode)) to accurately set up your ssh keys so you can run the model from outside of the persistent session.
 ### Set up Rose/Cylc